-Group risk is the risk that the financial position of a firm may be adversely affected by its relationships (financial or nonfinancial) with other entities in the same group or by risk which may affect the financial position of the whole group, including reputational contagion.
+Group risk is the risk that the financial position of a firm may be adversely affected by its relationships (financial or non-financial) with other entities in the same group or by risk which may affect the financial position of the whole group, including reputational contagion.

-Though the Bank has a majority shareholder (Masraf Al Rayan), it operates as a stand-alone entity in the UK and does not have shared functions with either.
-Moreover, the Bank is not overly reliant on funding from the Parent companies as there are no formal Group arrangements in place; if this funding were to be unavailable, the Bank would be able to raise funding from the market, either through retail deposits or through the capital market.
+Though the Bank has a majority shareholder (Masraf Al Rayan), the Bank operates as a stand-alone entity in the UK and does not operate shared functions or systems .
+Moreover, the Bank is not reliant at all on funding from the Parent companies as there are no formal Group arrangements in place; if this funding were to be unavailable, the Bank would be able to raise funding from the market, either through retail deposits or through the capital market.